 Weight.
 Because you don’t need soil or growing material and the attendant weight and volume, you can also grow quite a crop of plants without a tremendous amount of weight.
-So, like NFT aquaponics and hydroponics, this technology is attractive in spaces like rooftops where heaviness is an issue.
+So, like NFT aquaponics and any type of hydro- (water) -ponics (cultivating plants), this technology is attractive in spaces like rooftops where heaviness is an issue.

 Increase oxygen uptake.
 Plant roots, which are suspended in deep growth chambers, receive excellent aeration and consistent moisture.
-This is the main advantage of aeroponics over traditional hydroponics or aquaponics — which uses an aggregate material such as rocks or pebbles.
-The suspended roots receive 100% of the available oxygen and carbon dioxide in the roots zone, which means you can grow plants longer and faster.
-This will accelerate biomass growth and reduce rooting times.
+This is the main advantage of aeroponics over traditional hydroponics, which uses an aggregate material or “medium” such as rocks or pebbles.
+Without any medium aside from water and oxygen, the roots receive 100% of the available oxygen and carbon dioxide in the roots zone.
+This means you can grow plants longer and faster.
+Aeroponics accelerates biomass growth and reduces rooting times.

 Crop versatility.
 One distinct advantage of aeroponics over other hydroponic or aquaponic growing systems is that virtually any plant species can be grown.
-In an aeroponic system the micro environment can be finely controlled.
+In an aeroponic system, the micro environment can be finely controlled.
 This addresses many of the limitations of other hydroponics growing systems.
-In other hydroponics growing systems certain species of plants can survive before they become waterlogged.

 Knowledge.
 The big disadvantage of aeroponics for the regular person is that it’s not a casual way of gardening.
 Unlike soil based cultivation, you can’t just dump some seeds in the ground and hope for the best.
-If you’re not afraid of doing a little homework, though, there are plenty of systems that will allow you to practice aeroponics at home through DIY aeroponics.
+If you’re not afraid of doing a little homework, though, there are plenty of DIY models that will allow you to put into practice aeroponics at home through DIY aeroponics.

 Clogging.
 Since aeroponics relies on the delivery of a very fine mist of nutrient-rich water to plant roots, the micro misting outlets may clog up easier and faster than traditional aquaponics/hydroponics — which generally utilize wider plumbing accessories and water outlets.
 In both aquaponics and aeroponics, however, you always face at least the possibility of clogged plumbing.
 We recommend cleaning or otherwise flushing your system from time-to-time to reduce such build-up.

 Time.
-Aquaponics, to a lesser extent than hydroponics and aquaponics, requires a lot of attention and care to ensure proper, disease-free growing environments.
-Due to the sensitivity of root systems, aeroponics is often combined with conventional aquaponics or hydroponics, which is used as an emergency “crop saver” – backup growbeds – just in case the aeroponic apparatus fails.
+Aeroponics, to a greater extent than hydroponics and aquaponics, requires a lot of attention and care to ensure proper, disease-free growing environments.
+Due to the sensitivity of root systems, aeroponics can be combined with conventional aquaponics or hydroponics, which is used as an emergency “crop saving” backup growbeds in case the aeroponic plumbing or misting apparatus fails.